 Digital Object Identifier (DOI)

 Gao, Ming; Chu, Hong Yuan; Jin, Guo Zhang; Zhang, Zhang Jin; Wu, Jie; and Zhen, Xue Chu, "L-Stepholidine-Induced Excitation Of Dopamine Neurons In Rat Ventral Tegmental Area Is Associated With Its 5-Ht1A Receptor Partial Agonistic Activity" (2011).
-Neurobiology.
+Translational Neuroscience.
 447.